• Welcome to Learn to Ski Utah!

 Do you require a deposit?

 Yes.
-I require a 50% deposit to reserve your dates.
+I require at least a 50% deposit to reserve your dates.
 You can send a deposit using Venmo/PayPal or pay with a credit card.
 As soon as you're sure you want to book, get your deposit in.
 I block out dates based on when I receive a deposit.
 First come first served is the only fair way.
 Payment will be required in full at least 1 week prior to the lesson.

 What is your cancelation policy?